killer23d/VaultWarden-OCI-NG/README.md

-# **Vaultwarden on OCI Ampere A1 Flex**
+# **Vaultwarden on OCI Ampere A1 Flex (Enhanced for Resilience)**

-This guide provides a step-by-step process for deploying a secure and resilient Vaultwarden stack on an Oracle Cloud Infrastructure (OCI) Ampere A1 Flex VM running Ubuntu.
+This guide provides a comprehensive, step-by-step process for deploying a secure, resilient, and fully containerized Vaultwarden stack on an Oracle Cloud Infrastructure (OCI) Ampere A1 Flex virtual machine running Ubuntu.

-The stack is fully containerized using Docker Compose and includes:
+This project is designed for security and ease of maintenance, featuring a complete Docker Compose setup that includes:

+* **Vaultwarden**: The core password manager service.
-* Vaultwarden
+* **MariaDB**: A robust database for storing Vaultwarden data.
-* MariaDB
-* Redis
-* Caddy
-* Fail2ban
-* DDClient
-* Automated Backups
+* **Redis**: Used for caching to improve performance.
+* **Caddy**: A modern, powerful web server that automatically handles HTTPS.
+* **Fail2ban**: Protects against brute-force attacks by monitoring logs and banning suspicious IPs.
+* **DDClient**: Automatically updates your DNS records, essential for dynamic IP addresses.
+* **Automated Backups**: Nightly encrypted backups of your data, sent to you via email.

+---

 ## **Step 1: Prerequisites**

-Before you begin, you must have the following:
+Before you begin, ensure you have the following:

-* An Oracle Cloud Infrastructure (OCI) account.
+* An active **Oracle Cloud Infrastructure (OCI)** account.
-* An Ampere A1 Flex VM already provisioned with Ubuntu.
+* An **Ampere A1 Flex VM** already provisioned with **Ubuntu**.
-* SSH access to the VM.
+* **SSH access** to the virtual machine.
-* A domain name that you will point to this server.
+* A **domain name** that you will point to this server's IP address.

+---

 ## **Step 2: Prepare the Host VM**

-First, you need to configure the OCI network and the Ubuntu operating system.
+First, you need to configure the OCI network and prepare the Ubuntu operating system for the Vaultwarden stack.

 ### **A. Configure Network Security Rules**

 You must allow public internet traffic to reach your VM on the standard web ports (80 for HTTP and 443 for HTTPS).

-1. In your OCI Console, go to **Networking** \> **Virtual Cloud Networks**.
+1. In your OCI Console, navigate to **Networking** \> **Virtual Cloud Networks**.
-2. Choose the VCN your VM is in and go to **Security Lists** or **Network Security Groups**.
+2. Select the VCN your VM is in and go to **Security Lists** or **Network Security Groups**.
 3. Add the following **Ingress Rules** to allow TCP traffic from source 0.0.0.0/0:
    * **Destination Port 80** (for HTTP)
    * **Destination Port 443** (for HTTPS)